 Professor: Katherine Jo

 Katherine Jo, Ph.D.
-(University of Illinois, Urbana Champaign), is the Director of Program Development and Design for the Purpose Project at Duke at the Kenan Institute for Ethics.
-Her teaching and research focus on the role of liberal education in human flourishing and the place of religion and faith in higher education.
+(University of Illinois at Urbana-Champaign), is the Director of Program Development and Design for The Purpose Project at Duke at the Kenan Institute for Ethics.
+Her teaching and scholarship explore the role of liberal education in human flourishing and ways to cultivate meaning, purpose, and character in higher education.